-STM Tracer Deluxe stylus review
+STM Tracer Deluxe full review

 The late Steve Jobs may not have been a fan but stylus type pens do a decent of job of interacting with your capacitive touch screen smartphone or tablet of choice.
 The impressive sounding Tracer Deluxe, and yes this is a standard Tracer version, is the latest such stylus in an increasingly crowded marketplace.
 Manufactured by STM, a maker of quality, durable bags, the Tracer Deluxe combines a traditional pen at one end with a rubber tip at the other.
 The idea is you simply flip the pen to use either way, one less accessory to carry around with you.

 The Tracer Deluxe comes in a choice of black or black and silver and both options are attractive on the eye, with a build and nice weight that suggests it won't fall apart after a few weeks use.
 As a traditional pen it's a few steps up from your everyday biro and feels comfortable in hand over extended use.
 The rubberised tip end for your iPad, iPhone and the like is soft yet responsive and appears to accurately interact with any touch screen.